STORM-IRIT/Radium-Engine/doc/developer/material.md

 ### BSDF interface {#bsdf-interface}
-Implementing or using the GLSL BSDF interface is based on the fact that the method Ra::Engine::Material::getMaterialName() must return a string that contains the `name_of_the_BSDF` implemented in a file named `name_of_the_BSDF.glsl`.
+Implementing or using the GLSL BSDF interface is based on the fact that the method Ra::Engine::Data::Material::getMaterialName() must return a string that contains the `name_of_the_BSDF` implemented in a file named `name_of_the_BSDF.glsl`.
 This file is preloaded at [material registration](#registration-mtl-lib) into a `glNamedString` to allow inclusion by others.